mijekassandra20/job-board/README.md

 Project is: finished with option to expand functionality and DRY out code.

 ## Future Development
 - Application tracking: A feature that allows both applicants and recruiters to track the status of job applications.
-This could include the ability to mark an application as "pending," "rejected," or "hired," and to view a list of all applications that have been submitted.
+This could include the ability to mark an application as "pending," "rejected," or "hired,".
 - Communication tools: A feature that allows applicants and recruiters to communicate with each other through the app, such as by sending messages or scheduling interviews.
 - Enhanced search functionality: A job board app could potentially include more advanced search features, such as the ability to search for jobs based on specific skills or experience levels, or the ability to search within job descriptions for specific keywords.